rafapb/nd00333_AZMLND_Capstone/README.md

 The dataset "Electrical Grid Stability Simulated Data" was obtained from the UCI Machine Learning Repository and can be found [here](https://archive.ics.uci.edu/ml/datasets/Electrical+Grid+Stability+Simulated+Data+#).

-The dataset consists of 10000 observations of an electric power grid with four nodes in total, one with electricity generation and three with electricity consumption:
+The dataset consists of 10000 observations of an electric power grid with four nodes in total, one with electricity generation (in the middle) and three with electricity consumption:

 ![Diagram](/img/0-Diagram.png)